jerickjoe111/launch-school/JS210/course_topics.md

 - for dense arrays, it specifies the number of elements in the array (one more the last index in the array);
 - for sparse arrays, it is always greater that the number of elements.

-If you set the `length` property to a non-negative integer `n` smaller than its current value, any array elements whose index is greater or equal to `n` are deleted from the array
+If we set the `length` property to a non-negative integer `n` smaller than its current value, any array elements whose index is greater or equal to `n` are deleted from the array

-If you set the `length` property to a higher value than its current value, it will create a sparse area at the end of the array, without adding new elements.
+If we set the `length` property to a higher value than its current value, it will create a sparse area at the end of the array, without adding new elements.

 #### `isArrray()`